ByteZ1337/ParticleLib/README.md

 * Multiversion support from 1.8 - 1.17.1 <sup>(All in one Jar)</sup>
 * Colored particles
-* Moving particles with velocities
+* Particles with custom velocities
 * Particles with textures
 * Support for every particle in minecraft
 * An easy and fluent API to easily spawn particles with custom data